himanshugiripunje/Important-Projects/Theorotical-concepts.md

  # *ALB*
  - It supports path based routing, can route the request to one or more ports.
  - It supports dynamic host port mapping.
- - with public ip is routed from 8080 to 80 port no.
+ - with public ip is routed from 8080 as target to 80 port no as a listener.